Azure/c-logging/v2/devdoc/log_sink_etw_requirements.md

   - If the property type is `LOG_CONTEXT_PROPERTY_TYPE_struct`, a byte with the value `_TlgInSTRUCT | _TlgInChain` shall be added in the metadata.

-  - If the property type is any other value, it shall be ignored.
+  - If the property type is any other value, no property data shall be added to the event.

 - If the property is a struct, an extra byte shall be added in the metadata containing the number of fields in the structure.